 How do I sign up?

-If you do not receive your confirmation email, mislay it, or you are unable to complete the registration form, please email us for assistance.
+If you do not receive your confirmation email or resources, mislay them, or have difficulties with or concerns about registering, please contact us for assistance.